0xReki/0xreki.github.io/_posts/2021/2021-07-20-yaku-lists.md

       To get this, your hand needs to contain a triplet of dragons.
       This yaku can stack for different dragons and with <a href="{{ page.url | absolute_url }}#shousangen">Little Three Dragons</a>.
       Sometimes, players refer to the actual dragon that gives this yaku instead, e.g., chun (Red Dragon.
-      Other players think of all yakuhai yaku as the same yaku, so does Doman Mahjong.
     </p>
   </dd>
 </dl>